vipulnaik/daily-updates/notes/day-job-hours.md

 thresholds if I didn't work on the weekend.
 The hope was to more definitively clear up the weekends for personal projects.

-### Allowing the counting of personal devops (up to 2 hours a week) toward meeting minimum targets at work until September 2024
+### Allowing the counting of personal devops (up to 2 hours a week) toward meeting minimum targets at work until November 2024

 I added a temporary provision that woud allow me to count up to 2 hours a week of personal devops time related to one-time upgrades